mmaso-n/school-challenge/README.md

 - Fork this repository
 - Clone your fork of the repository
 - Commit / Push your code to the forked repository
-- Send the URL of the repository to your contact at Netrix
+- Send the URL of the repository to the person that sent you the original link to this repository

 ## Technical Requirements ##